slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Art is just another form of screaming.'*

-> *'Artistic death is made by consensus.'*
+> *'Art is the lie that enables us to realize the truth.' -- Pablo Picasso*

+> *'Art doesn’t end at the edge of the canvas.'*

+> *'Art is a meditation and design is a negotiation.'*

+> *'Life is Capitalism but art is Socialism.'*

 > *'Poets are damned but see with the eyes of angels.' -- Allen Ginsberg*

-> *'Life is Capitalism but art is Socialism.'*

 > *'Science is a wonderful thing if one does not have to earn one's living at it.' -- ALbert Einstein*

-> *'Art doesn’t end at the edge of the canvas.'*

 <!--
+> *'Artistic death is made by consensus.'*

 news as the first draft of history

 > *'The historian is not really interested in the unique, but in what is general in the unique.' -- Edward Carr*

 chef invents based on ingredents, cook follows a recipe

-arte é expressão, e normalmente arte é resposta ao sofrimento. qd tas bem não fazes arte.

-Art is a meditation and design is a negotiation.

 an artist normally is an egocentric, free and creative person.

-> *'Art is the lie that enables us to realize the truth.' -- Pablo Picasso* -->
+every act of creation starts with the act of destruction -- picasso -->